SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         OR "material transfer agreement$" OR "informed consent" OR
           (
-            ("sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$") NEAR/5
+            ("sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "availability" OR "right$")
+            NEAR/5
                 ("improv*" OR "increase" OR "increasing" OR "enhanc*" OR "promot*" OR "stimulat*" OR "encourag*" OR "secure" OR "securing"
                 OR "better" OR "strengthen*" OR "empower" OR "empowering"